jhdcruz/kipher/README.md

 [![Codacy coverage](https://img.shields.io/codacy/coverage/79a33e548aff4d96973084c99efaf462?color=%1E1E1E&label=Coverage&logo=codacy&style=flat-square)](https://app.codacy.com/gh/jhdcruz/kipher/dashboard)

-Abstracted cryptographic library for straightforward & hassle-free cryptographic operations for JVM applications.
+**Abstracted cryptographic library for straightforward & hassle-free cryptographic operations for JVM applications.**

+This library compliments with Java's JCE but does not necessarily aim for 1:1 functionality & compatibility, this library is in some form **opinionated** but tries to offer customizablility as much as possible.

 ### Features: